Our Alumni Lead by Example!

 The Distinguished Alumni Award was established to recognize Gross Catholic graduates that have continued to promote our school spirit and demonstrate dedication to our motto, Dux Esto.
 The presentation of this award is held every year during halftime of the homecoming football game.

 Gross Catholic is proud of the success and accomplishments of so many graduates.
-It is a privilege to recognize those graduates who have excelled in their respective careers or service to others, with this award.
+It is a privilege to recognize those alumni who have excelled in their respective careers or service to others, with this prestigious award.